Harry Potter and the Prisoner of Azkaban: Sales

-Prisoner of Azkaban sold more than 68,000 copies in the UK within three days of publication, which made it the fastest selling British book of the time.
+Prisoner of Azkaban sold more than 64,000 copies in the UK within three days of publication, which made it the fastest selling British book of the time.
 The sales total by 2012 is said by The Guardian to be 3,377,906.

 Editions

+Harry Potter and the Prisoner of Azkaban was issued, prior to publication, in two distinct UK proof editions, and one US "Advance Reader's Edition".
+The first UK proof, in purple wrappers, differs from the second in a number of respects, and is thought to have been printed in a small edition of 50 copies.
+The second UK proof is in green wrappers and was printed in a somewhat larger run.
+The US Advance Reader's Edition is the last of its kind in the Harry Potter series, as no Advance Reader's Editions are known for books 4 through 7.
+The rear wrapper of the Advance Reader's Edition reveals the circumstances of the US publication of the book:

 Harry Potter and the Prisoner of Azkaban was released in hardcover in the UK on 8 July 1999 and in the US on 8 September.
+The UK edition was released at the unusually precise time of 3.45pm, so as to avoid children skipping school in order to purchase the book.
+The first state of the hardback edition features an error on p.
+7, with an unintended carriage return in a block quote.
+Two further issues were released, both fixing the error.
+Across all three states, 5,150 were printed by Clays Ltd.

 The British paperback edition was released on 1 April 2000, while the US paperback was released 1 October 2001.

 Bloomsbury additionally released an adult edition with a different cover design to the original, in paperback on 10 July 2004 and in hardcover in October 2004.
 A hardcover special edition, featuring a green border and signature, was released on 8 July 1999.
 In May 2004, Bloomsbury released a Celebratory Edition, with a blue and purple border.
 On 1 November 2010, they released the 10th anniversary Signature edition illustrated by Clare Mellinsky and in July 2013 a new adult cover illustrated by Andrew Davidson, both these editions were designed by Webb & Webb Design Limited.

 Beginning on 27 August 2013, Scholastic will release new covers for the paperback editions of Harry Potter in the United States to celebrate 15 years of the series.
 The covers were designed by the author and illustrator Kazu Kibuishi.

-An illustrated version of Harry Potter and the Prisoner of Azkaban was released on 3 October 2017, and was illustrated by Jim Kay who illustrates the previous two instalments.
+An illustrated version of Harry Potter and the Prisoner of Azkaban was released on 3 October 2017, and was illustrated by Jim Kay, who illustrated the previous two instalments.
 This includes over 115 new illustrations and will be followed by Illustrated editions of the following 4 novels in the future.
-Jim Kay announced on 6 October 2022 that he would not be illustrating the final two Harry Potter books and that his last work, Harry Potter and the Half Blood Prince, would be released on 11 October 2022.
+Jim Kay announced on 6 October 2022 that he would not be illustrating the final two Harry Potter books and that his last work, Harry Potter and the Order of the Phoenix, would be released on 11 October 2022.